HydroModPy/HydroModPy/docs/readthedocs/source/api/hydromodpy-watershed.rst

 ===========================

-Core data-model objects that describe a watershed and expose helper descriptors for geospatial, geological and hydraulic inputs, plus data-manager entry points used by watershed workflows.
+Core data-model objects that describe a watershed and expose helper descriptors for geospatial, geological and hydraulic inputs, plus the current variable manager entry points used by watershed workflows.

 Class overview
 --------------